madskristensen/DocumentHealth/README.md

 ----------------------------------------

 Shows an icon above the vertical scroll bar indicating if the document has any errors or warnings.
+Use the existing keyboard shortcuts **Ctrl+Shift+F12** or **Alt+PgDn/PgUp** to navigate between errors and warnings in the open document.

 ![error](art/error.png)

-When there are no errors or warnings, the icon is green.
+When there are no errors or warnings, the icon is green and you can relax knowing that your code is in good shape.

 ![No errors](art/green.png)